pchmn/MaterialChipsInput/README.md

 ## [CURRENT SITUATION OF THE LIBRARY]

 First version of the library is not maintained.
-A new version entirely rewritten in kotlin is in developement.
+A new version entirely rewritten in kotlin is currently paused.

 # MaterialChipsInput